-Downtime is defined as time taken up (events) by unplanned stops which are significant enough to note and assign a reason for.
+Carefully monitoring takt time can be the difference between hitting targets and experiencing machine downtime.
 Typically, downtime refers to any unplanned stop that is 5 minutes or longer.
-For instance, if a piece of equipment fails or breaks down.
+This can occur if a piece of equipment fails or breaks down.

-In a factory where there is a single dry food being fed through a production line and there’s no need to include downtime for a product switch/changeover or resetting of machine, a good efficiency rate might be anywhere between 90% up to 99%.
-In contrast, if lots of different complex foods (eg meat with different wet sauces) are being fed through a production line and changes need to regularly be made to the set-up, an efficiency rate of 70% might be very reasonable.
+In a factory where there is a single dry food being fed through a production line and there’s no need to factor in time for a product switch/changeover or resetting a machine, a good efficiency rate might be anywhere between 90% up to 99%.
+In contrast, if lots of different complex foods (e.g. meat with different wet sauces) are being fed through a production line and changes need to regularly be made to the set-up, an efficiency rate of 70% might be very reasonable.

 Finally, when looking at ways to improve production line efficiency, it’s essential to analyse how you invest in people within your organisation.

 Your workforce is one of the key variables in your overall return on investment (ROI).
 It’s important to bear this in mind and recognise the impact that a happy, engaged and motivated workforce can have on your bottom line.